shreyansh26/Personal-Website/content/post/2021-12-11_intro_to_federated_learning/index.md

 -------

+I wrote a Twitter thread on this topic as well - do give it a like/follow me if you liked the article.

+{{< tweet user="shreyansh_26" id="1462262151209381888" >}}

 This is all for now.
 Thanks for reading!

 In my next post, I'll share a mathematical explanation as to how optimization (learning) is done in a Federated Learning setting.
 I will also explain some experimental results that have been published.